Introduction to Scripts

 A script is a collection of input lines that Hypatia reads from a file.

-There are two restrictions:
+There are two restrictions to scripts:

 - Scripts cannot be nested -- that is, a script cannot call another script (nor can it call itself).